Appropriations Club Handbook

 A. Meetings to Attend

-Appropriations Committee Meeting: The meeting in which student organizations who have submitted budget requests present their budgets to the Appropriations Committee.
-This schedule is sent out on Monday before the meeting.
+Appropriations Committee Meeting: The Meeting, in which student organizations who have submitted budget requests, present their budgets to the Appropriations Committee.

 B. The Verdict of a Budget

-Approved: The SGC Appropriations Committee voted to approve your organization's budget, in which your organization will be allocated the approved amount of funds.
-Any stipulations with the amount funded will be included in the notification email from the Assistant VP of Business & Finance.
+Approved: The Appropriations Committee voted to approve your organization's budget.
+The approved amount of funds with be allocated to your organization.
+If there are any stipulations with the amount funded, they will be included in the notification email from the VP of Business and Finance.

-Denied: The SC Appropriations Committee voted to deny your organization's budget, in which your organization will not be allocated any money for the submitted budget request.
-The reason for denial will be included in the budget notification email from the Assistant VP of Business and Finance.
-The organization will not be allowed to re-submit the budget again if it is denied.
+Denied: The Appropriations Committee voted to deny your organization's budget.
+There will be no money allocated for your organization's submitted budget.
+The reason for denial will be included in the budget notification email from the VP of Business and Finance.

-Tabled: The SGC Appropriations Committee voted to table your organization's budget, in which your organization will not be allocated any money for the submitted budget request.
-The reason will be included in the budget notification email from the Assistant VP of Business & Finance.
-The organization will be allowed to re-submit the budget again if it is tabled if it includes the adjustments outlined by the Appropriations Committee.
+Tabled: The Appropriations Committee voted to table your organization's budget.
+There will be no money allocated for your organization's budget.
+The reason will be included in the budget notification email from the VP of Business and Finance.
+The organization may re-submit the budget after it has been tabled, if it is adjusted according to the outline of the Appropriations Committee.

 C. IC Engage

 Unapproved: This is the default status when a budget is submitted on IC Engage.
-When the Appropriations Committee votes on the budget it will change one of the following statuses: Canceled, denied, or completed.
+Once the Appropriations Committee votes on the budget, this status will change.

-Denied: This status is the same as the verdict of the budget.
-This means that the Appropriations Committee voted to deny the budget and they will not allocate any money to this budget.
+Denied: This status means that the Appropriations Committee voted to deny your budget and no money will be allocated for this budget.

-Completed: This status correlates with the approved status of the budget.
-This means that the Appropriations Committee voted to approve your budget and will fund the approved amount of funds
+Completed: This status means that the Appropriations Committee voted to approve your budget and will allocate money for this budget.

-A. Expectations of the Vice President of Business and Finance
+A. Expectations between student organizations, the Vice President of Business and Finance, and the Appropriations Committee

 1. Email: Response within 48 business hours.

-3. Office Hours: Students can meet one-on-one with the Vice President upon request.
+2. Office Hours: Student organizations can meet one on one with the VP of Business and Finance upon request.

 2. They will provide personal assistance to help clubs be able to have a successful year.

-3. They will listen to feedback from clubs on how they can amend any policies in the handbook to better support student organizations and the IC community.
+3. The committee will provide an anonymous platform for feedback from clubs on how policies in the handbook can be amended to better support student organizations and the IC community.

 B. Expectations of the Appropriations Committee

-1. 100% attendance!
-It is extremely important to make every week's meeting because the committee must meet quorum to vote on budgets.
+1. It is extremely important to go to every week's meeting because the committee must meet quorum to vote on budgets.
+The Appropriations Committee follows the same attendance rules as the SGC general body as laid out in the SGC constitution.

-1. The Vice President expects you to review the budget submissions and supporting documentation prior to Wednesday night's meeting.
+1. You are expected to review the submitted budgets prior to each Wednesday night's meeting.

-3. Ask critical questions to the clubs to get a better understanding of how what they are requesting for funding relates to their mission.
+3. Ask the organizations critical questions to get a better understanding of how their request for funding relates to their mission.

-1. In addition to the VP's training sessions and office hours, the committee may be expected to provide additional support to student organizations to understand the allocation process.
+1. In addition to the VP'soffice hours, the committee may be expected to provide additional support to student organizations.

 C. Expectations of Student Organizations

-1. Read all communications from the VP (emails, newsletters, Instagram, website).
+1. Read all communications from the VP of Business and Finance.

-2. Read the Allocations Handbook to fully understand the funding process, the rules, policies, etc. behind the Appropriations Committee on behalf of SGC.
+1. Read the Allocations Handbook to fully understand the funding process.

-1. All student organization treasurers are responsible for monitoring their organization's finances.
-If another member of your student organization submits a budget request on behalf of your organization, you are expected to communicate with each other about this financial transaction.
+2. All student organization treasurers are responsible for monitoring their organization's finances.
+The treasure should be the member submitting and presenting the budget.
+If another member submits a budget request on behalf of your organization, you must communicate with each other about this transaction.

-2. As treasurer, you are also expected to not spend any allocated money on items/events not originally allocated for.
+3. You are not allowed to spend the allocated money on item/events that was not originally allocated for.

-1. Have a maximum total allocation of 1 percent of the total budget.
+4. Newly recognized organizations or first-time fund requesters have a maximum total allocations of 1% of the total budget.

-• Review the suggested price list (located on the budget)
+• Review the suggested price list located on the budget template (Optional)

 • Gather all your supporting documentation